Skip to main content

 Troubleshooting

-If you're a developer who uses debugging mode for other reasons, please make sure to unplug or disable USB debugging on all other devices besides the Android phone that you would like to build and test on.
+If you're a developer who uses debugging mode for other reasons, please make sure to unplug or disable USB debugging on all other devices except the Android device that you would like to build and test on.

-If USB debugging is enabled but your computer is unable to see your phone, the best way to troubleshoot this is to completely restart the USB debugging process.
+For Android phones and tablets, if USB debugging is enabled but your computer is unable to see your phone/tablet, the best way to troubleshoot this is to completely restart the USB debugging process.

 1. Unplug the Android device.